zackaryoconnor/Multiple-App-Icons/README.md

 ![](/Assets/Copy-items-if-needed-screen-shot.png)

 Since we aren't using the app icon template Assets.xcassests, we need to delete it.
 Click the 'Assets.xcassests' and right click on 'AppIcon' and select 'Remove Selected Items'

+# Finish writing this part...

 Now go to the project